Skip to main content

 How to use the Affordability Brain integration within Sourcing Brain

-Written by Marketing
+Written by Hayden Richardson

-Updated over a week ago
+Updated over 3 years ago

 Please note that you can expand any of the screenshots by right-clicking them and selecting open in a new tab.
 The applicable screenshot follows each sentence.